fontforge/designwithfontforge.com/en-US/When_Things_Go_Wrong_With_Fontforge_Itself.md

 [FreedomSponsors.org](https://freedomsponsors.org/project/220/) offers a transparent system for paying FontForge developers to fix issues you care about in a timely fashion.

-1. Create a FontForge issue descibing what you want to be changed (see below.)
+1. Create a FontForge issue describing what you want to be changed (see below.)
 Copy the URL of the issue to the clipboard.
 - Visit FreedomSponsors and sponsor a new issue, using the URL you copied earlier.
 - Revisit the issue and add a comment with the link to the freedom sponsors issue page, with a personal note that you're offering a paid bounty for this issue to be closed